DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 }
 ```

-What we've done is add a parameter to the declarition of our function.
-This goes inside the parantheises `()`.\
+What we've done is added a parameter to the declaration of our function.
+This goes inside the parentheses `()`.\
 This is basically like declaring a variable as it goes type (`int`) and then name (`dieRoll`).
 We do not need set the value of this variable as we will be passing in a value when we call our function.\
 Now within the [scope](./6%20BasicGame.md/#scope) of this function we can use and manipulate the variable `dieRoll`.
 Make sure to use `dieRoll` in place of `dieOne` as that is the variable we are using now.

 The next chunk here is making the printed string dynamic so it can display which player has been hit.\
-To start let's add in another parameter to our function.
-We can make this an integer aswell and will name it along the lines of "playerNumber".
+To start let's add-in another parameter to our function.
+We can make this an integer as well and will name it along the lines of "playerNumber".
 We can do this by putting a comma after the current parameter.
 Like so :

 ```csharp
 void decideDamage(int dieRoll, int playerNumber) {